 1784

-Benjamin Griffith was granted 100 acres, becoming one of the earliest known settlers in the area now called “Mauldin”.
+Benjamin Griffith was granted 100 acres of land, becoming one of the earliest known settlers in the area now called “Mauldin”.

 1868